emacsmirror/hl-prog-extra/readme.rst

       The regular expression to match.
    ``regex-subexpr``
       Group to use when highlighting the expression (zero for the entire expression).

+      May also be a list of groups, see the `Multi-Group Matching`_ example.
    ``context``
       A symbol (or list of symbols) in: